AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/ess-coupon-code-analysis.md

 ## Building a Metric

-The first step will be to construct a new metric with the following steps:
+The first step is to construct a new metric with the following steps:

 * Navigate to **[!UICONTROL Manage Data > Metrics > Create New Metric]**.